emergentcomplex/CHORUS/docs/00_MISSION_CHARTER.md

 # 1. Reset the database to a clean state
 make db-reset

-# 2. Populate the database with personas and harvester tasks
+# 2. Populate the database with harvester tasks
 make db-populate

 # 3. Download the AI embedding model (one-time setup)